 Sapiens – A Brief History of Humankind

-The book starts with the origin of universe and fundamental forces (physics) 13.5bn years ago, followed soon by formation of atoms (chemistry), and then just 3.8bn years ago, the formation of first living organisms (biology).
+The book starts with the origin of universe and fundamental forces (physics) 13.5 billion years ago, followed soon by formation of atoms (chemistry), and then just 3.8 billion years ago, the formation of first living organisms (biology).
 Homo Sapiens, our species, started only 70,000 years ago.
 [Makes you wonder if God really exists and if humans were his divine creation, we took a mighty long time to realize it!].
 And from those primordial origins, the book ends with a prediction of future – will we become the next God?

 Discussion on Agricultural to Domesticated animals: Harari is particularly unappreciative of the agricultural revolution which he calls history’s biggest fraud.
 He feels wheat has domesticated us, not the other way around, and that hunter-gatherers probably lived a better life than farmers.
 I disagree but still the arguments are fascinating (a pure cereal diet is bad for omnivores like sapiens).
 The portrayal of domesticated animals is particularly appalling: generations after generations, in our effort to domesticate sheep and lamb, the most aggressive ones got slaughtered early before they could give birth and pass their genes.
 Hence, over centuries, sheep became one of the most submissive creatures!